Anyolite/anyolite/README.md

 # Limitations

 * Currently, Anyolite does not work on Windows due to Crystal compiler bugs
-* Arrays, hashes and other complex mruby objects are not directly supported
+* Arrays and hashes are not directly supported
-* Configuration options for mruby are relatively limited (yet)
+* Symbols do not work due to their compiletime nature in Crystal
+* Splat arguments and arbitrary keywords are not possible due to their reliance on symbols
-* Default values for unnamed function arguments are limited to integers and floats
+* Unnamed function arguments are not very flexible (keyword arguments however are!)
-* Optional keyword arguments need a default value (can be a different one than the Crystal value, though)
 * Keywords will always be given to functions, even if optional (then with default values)
-* Splat arguments and arbitrary keywords are not possible due to compiletime symbols in Crystal
-* Only one type per argument is allowed

 # Why this name?